yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 mtd7: 00010000 00010000 "board_config"
 }}}
 == Reflash the RedBoot Config from SSH... ==
-...in order to get the access to Redboot through an ethernet cable instead of the serial console
+In order to get the access to RedBoot through an ethernet cable instead of the serial console.

-As we can see via 'dmesg' there is a mtd for the redboot config:
+As we can see via 'dmesg' there is a mtd for the RedBoot config:

 {{{
 <5>Creating 6 MTD partitions on "spiflash":